yag-im/ports/docs/new-port.md

 or something similar

 Q: How to upgrade existing port?
-A: Just run setup.sh / publish.sh as usual; After upgrade, you might want to delete old malfunctioned cloned versions.
+A: Run setup.sh, then publish.sh with `--rm-clones` option.
+This will remove all cloned copies of the port.

-For this login into appstor-master host and run:
+Manual way of doing the same:

     find /opt/yag/data/appstor/clones -type d -name "d117352e-b8b6-40bc-853f-25dd8f62c472" -exec rm -r {} +

 where `d117352e-b8b6-40bc-853f-25dd8f62c472` is a UUID of updated port.
 Be careful and remove only broken clones.
-Otherwise (in case it's just e.g. a more performant runner update) better leave cloned versions as is as it may contain users' saves.
+Otherwise (in case it's just e.g. a more performant runner update) better leave cloned versions as is as they may contain users' saves.